Butterfly Logo

 • PHI about you received from other sources, where the information helps us have a better understanding of your needs and your progress;

-• Your PHI profile, which provides important contacts and Personal Health Information for everyday staff use and for use in an emergency.
+• Your PHI profile, which provides important contacts, your photograph, and PHI for everyday staff use and for use in an emergency;

 With your consent, CHIRS collects your PHI in the following ways:

-• PHI is collected in the "Request For Service" form submitted by you or the person acting on your behalf;
+• PHI is collected in the ABI Community Referral form submitted by you or the person acting on your behalf;

 • We receive information from other agencies and organizations that have either provided service to you in the past or are continuing to do so.
 This may include assessments shared through a secure electronic system;